An Empirical Study of Realized GNN Expressiveness: RPC: A New Evaluation Diagram

-The training process can \textbf{benefit models} in multiple aspects.
-Firstly, it can help GNN reach its theoretical expressiveness.
-In the theoretical analysis of GNN expressiveness, only the structure of the network is generally considered without restricting the parameters of the network, which means we are actually exploring the expressiveness of \textbf{one group of functions}.
-If one model with specific parameters can distinguish a pair, then the model design and structure are considered expressive enough to distinguish them.
-However, we cannot iterate all possible parameter combinations to test the real upper bound, which is why we choose training.
-Training can \textbf{realize searching} in the function space, leading to a better practical expressiveness.
-In addition, training can help model components reach specific properties such as injective and universal approximation, which are crucial for reaching the theoretical power.
-These properties require specific parameters to be achieved, and a network with randomly initialized parameters may not satisfy these properties.
-Moreover, training can make model-distinguishable graph pairs \textbf{more easily discriminated} from model-indistinguishable pairs, and reduce false negative rate caused by numerical precision.
-This is because, by pair-wise contrastive training, the distance between two graphs' embeddings will be further enlarged if they are distinguished by the model, but will not change much when the two graphs are not distinguished and their distance is only numerical error.
-The training framework is shown in Fig~\ref{fig:eval}(a).
+The training process \textbf{yields several benefits} for the models.
+Firstly, it helps the GNN to achieve its theoretical expressiveness.
+The GNN expressiveness analysis focuses primarily on the network's structure without imposing any constraints on its parameters, which means it is exploring the expressiveness of \textbf{a group of functions}.
+If a model with particular parameters can distinguish a pair of graphs, the model's design and structure are considered possessing sufficient expressiveness.
+However, it is impractical to iterate all possible parameter combinations to test the real upper bound.
+Hence, training can \textbf{realize searching} in the function space, enabling models to achieve better practical expressiveness.
+Furthermore, training aids components to \textbf{possess specific properties}, such as injectivity and universal approximation, which are vital for attaining theoretical expressiveness.
+These properties require specific parameter configurations, but randomly initialized parameters may not satisfy.
+Moreover, through training, model-distinguishable pairs are \textbf{more easily discriminated} from model-indistinguishable pairs, which helps reducing the false negative rate caused by numerical precision.
+The difference between model-distinguishable pairs' embeddings is further magnified in the pairwise contrastive training process.
+However, the difference for model-indistinguishable pairs caused by numerical precision remains unaffected mainly.
+The framework is shown in Fig~\ref{fig:eval}(a).
+We also conducted an ablation study comparing training and random weights, as presented in Appendix~\ref{app:training}.